 - A letter from the prospective employer or host setting forth the terms and conditions of the offer to lecture or consult, including the duration, number of hours, field or subject, amount of compensation, and detailed description of such activity.

 - A letter from the WMU host department chair or supervisor recommending the incidental employment and explaining how it would enhance the scholar's program.

 After receiving the above documents, the immigration officer will note the approval in SEVIS and issue an approval letter to the scholar prior to the start of activity.
 Please allow 10 business days for processing.

-Note: If the J-1 visa is sponsored by an organization other than WMU, Immigration Compliance cannot approve incidental employment.
+Note: If the J-1 visa is sponsored by an organization other than WMU, WMU International Student and Scholar Services cannot approve incidental employment.
 Please contact the sponsoring organization that issued the DS-2019 with questions concerning incidental employment authorization.